Anamika-20-creator/Iris-Flower-Classification/README.md

 To analyze the Iris dataset and find patterns in flower species measurements.

-Dataset Contains
+Dataset Contains :-

 sepal length, sepal width, petal length, petal width, and species.

-Tools Used
+Tools Used:-
 -Python -Pandas -Matplotlib -Seaborn

-Steps
+Steps:-
 -Data cleaning -Exploratory Data Analysis (EDA) -Visualization

-Insights
+Insights:-
 -Species differ by petal size -Setosa is easily identifiable -Versicolor and Virginica have some overlap